 Complete Schedule of Other Income on Page 2 of Form 80-105.
-Enter the total amount from Schedule of Other Income, Page 2, Line 46 here.
-See the instructions that follow for completing Schedule of Income, Page 2, Lines 36 through 46 (Lines 34 through 45 on NR Return)
+Enter the total amount from Schedule of Other Income, Page 2, Line 49 here.
+See the instructions that follow for completing Schedule of Income, Page 2, Lines 39 through 49

-Schedule of Other Income Lines 36-46 (Lines 34-45 on NR Return) (Page 2)
+Other Income Lines 39-49 (Page 2)

-Note: Differences may exist between the amount of state taxable income entered on this form and the amount of federal taxable income entered on Form 1040, 1040A, etc. In such cases reconciliation must be provided.
+Note: Differences may exist between the amount of state taxable income entered on this form and the amount of federal taxable income entered on Form 1040, 1040A, etc. In such cases, reconciliation must be provided.
 This can be accomplished in one of two ways.
-The first method is to enter the amount per the federal return for the corresponding line item (e.g. line 36 - Schedule C income) on the Mississippi return.
-A separate adjustment is recorded on Schedule N identifying the difference(s) between federal and state reportable income (e.g. Bonus Depreciation Adj. - Schedule C - 1).
-The alternative is to enter the amount of Mississippi reportable income on the appropriate line (e.g. line 39 - Farm Income) and attach a separate schedule reconciling the federal amount, the item(s) of difference, and the state amount reported on page 2 of Form 80-105.
+The first method is to enter the amount per the federal return for the corresponding line item (e.g. line 39 - Schedule C income) on the Mississippi return.
+A separate adjustment is recorded on Schedule N identifying the difference(s) between federal and state reportable income (e.g. Bonus Depreciation Adj. -Schedule C - 1).
+The alternative is to enter the amount of Mississippi reportable income on the appropriate line (e.g. line 42 -Farm Income) and attach a separate schedule reconciling the federal amount, the item(s) of difference, and the state amount reported on page 2 of Form 80-105.

-Note: On Form 80-205, married individuals with separate incomes electing to file a combined return (both spouses having earned incomes) should combine their incomes beginning with line 34, and throughout the schedule to determine Total Income from All Sources and Income(s) Earned in Mississippi Only.
+Note: On Form 80-205, married individuals with separate incomes electing to file a combined return (both spouses having earned incomes) should combine their incomes beginning with line 38, and throughout the schedule to determine Total Income from All Sources and Income(s) Earned in Mississippi Only.

-Line 36 - Business Income or Loss (Line 35 on NR Return)
+Line 39 - Business Income or Loss

 Enter your profit or loss if you owned a business or practiced a profession.
 If you had more than one business, or if you and your spouse had separate businesses, complete a Schedule C for each business.
-If the Mississippi net profit or loss amount varies from the Federal Schedule C net profit or loss, then provide a reconciliation.
+If the Mississippi net profit or loss amount varies from the Federal Schedule C net profit or loss, then provide reconciliation.
 If you enter the federal amount on this line, but there is a difference between Mississippi and federal amounts, enter the adjustment on Form 80-108, Schedule N. The federal Schedule C must be attached to your return.